Daron K. Roberts

-Taylor Brown is a former elite rower and coach and is the Senior Administrative Program Coordinator for the Center for Sports Leadership & Innovation (CSLi).
+Taylor Brown is a former elite rower and coach and is the Program Administrator for the Center for Sports Leadership & Innovation (CSLi).

 Brown holds a bachelor’s in psychology from Brown University, where he was a four-year member of the varsity rowing team, and a master’s in sports management from the University of Texas.